bart6114/norwegian-singles/sections/section7_comparative_analysis.md

 # Norwegian Singles vs. Other Training Methodologies

-This section presents a concise comparison between Norwegian Singles and other established training approaches.
+This section presents a concise comparison between the "Norwegian Singles" approach (focused on 3x weekly sub-threshold sessions for recreational runners) and other established training methodologies.
+It's important to distinguish this from the traditional high-volume, double-threshold-day Norwegian method used by elite athletes like the Ingebrigtsens.
+The "singles" approach aims to adapt the core principle of controlled threshold work for lower-volume runners, often as an alternative to traditional amateur plans that frequently incorporate higher intensities (like VO2max work) which can lead to injury or burnout.

 ## vs. Daniels' Running Formula
 Norwegian Singles concentrates on consistent sub-threshold work (3x weekly) with minimal intensity variation, while Daniels prescribes multiple intensity zones (Easy, Marathon, Threshold, Interval, Repetition) with scheduled workouts that often exceed LT2.
 Daniels uses distinct training phases with changing workout types, whereas Norwegian Singles maintains the same workout structure year-round with gradual progression.